NAICNO/Jobanalyzer/code/sonard/README.md

+# Sonard

 This is a small program that runs sonar repeatedly with sensible options for a given scenario.

+**THIS PROGRAM IS CONSIDERED OBSOLETE.** Instead, run Sonar in its daemon mode using a suitable configuration file, either via systemd or from the command line.
+See explanations in doc/HOWTO-DEPLOY.md in the Sonar source tree.

+sonard will be removed "soon".

+## Usage

 There is some documentation about how to use this in [the sonalyze manual](../sonalyze/MANUAL.md), look for the section "CRUDE, HIGH-LEVEL PROFILING".

+## More

 Additionally, an email sent to a colleague, slightly updated: